kelllyy101/lingua_quiz/README.md

 CodePen (codepen.io): CodePen provided inspiration and ideas for implementing certain features and design elements.

-Web Dev Simplified (YouTube channel): Web Dev Simplified's informative tutorials and videos helped in understanding and implementing certain concepts and techniques.
+Web Dev Simplified (YouTube channel): Web Dev Simplified's informative tutorials and videos helped in understanding and implementing certain concepts and techniques, especially in terms of layout.

 W3Schools (w3schools.com): W3Schools served as a valuable reference for HTML, CSS, and JavaScript, providing guidance and examples for different aspects of web development.

 SitePoint (sitepoint.com): The article titled "Simple JavaScript Quiz" on SitePoint provided insights and inspiration for the quiz functionality and structure.

-CodingTorque (codingtorque.com): The tutorial on "Building a Quiz App using JavaScript" on CodingTorque served as a helpful resource for understanding the process of creating a quiz application.
+CodingTorque (codingtorque.com): The tutorial on "Building a Quiz App using JavaScript" on CodingTorque served as a helpful resource for understanding the process of creating a quiz application, the timer section was particularly useful.

 Various online forums and communities: Contributions and discussions from the web development community on platforms like Stack Overflow, Reddit, and GitHub provided valuable insights and solutions to specific challenges encountered during the development process.